-Activity You will need Most Activities Workbook pen or lead pencil, Optional: iPad, phone or computer How many characters challenge Lego- you need to make 3 characters so will need 3 of each of these: • Hats/ hair • Faces • Upper body • Legs • Accessory to hold Factors Fun a paper clip 4-6 pink counters (or another colour) and 4-6 blue counters (or another colour).
-PE Soft objects to throw - small soft toy, beanie, socks, scrunched-up paper, hat Objects to create targets - baskets, buckets, towels, hoops, bag, rope, skipping rope
+Activity You will need Most Activities Workbook pen or lead pencil, Optional: iPad, phone or computer Physical Activity A pair of socks or small soft ball A washing basket or bucket A small pillow Workbook and pencil A water bottle How many characters challenge Lego- you need to make 3 characters so will need 3 of each of these parts: Hats/ hair Faces Upper body Legs Accessory to hold Factors Fun A paper clip and spinner 4-6 pink counters (or another colour) and 4-6 blue counters (or another colour).

+Activity You will need PE Soft objects to throw.
+For example, a small soft toy, hat, socks, beanie, scrunched up paper Objects to create a target.
+For example, basket, bag, hoop, rope, skipping rope, bucket, paper with a target drawn on it Science 2 eggs 2 tall clear containers to hold 500ml Measuring jug water 8 teaspoons of salt